shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Compiling and deploying with Truffle

 We'll need to compile our contracts before we can use them.
+We can do this with the Truffle cli tool we installed earlier.

 ```bash
 truffle compile